dcalvin/docs-1/v19.1/cluster-topology-patterns.md

 #### Application expectations

-When locality is enabled, `haproxy` should be setup to load balance on the database nodes within the same locality as the app servers first:
+When locality is enabled, `HAProxy` should be setup to load balance on the database nodes within the same locality as the app servers first:

 - The `West` app servers should connect to the West CockroachDB servers.
 - The `Central` app servers should connect to the Central CockroachDB servers.